ibexa/documentation-developer/docs/release_notes/ez_platform_v3.0_deprecations.md

 - `PASSWORD_HASH_MD5_SITE`
 - `PASSWORD_HASH_PLAINTEXT`

-Login with the removed hashes will no longer work.
+Login with the removed hashes doesn't longer work.
 Users can request a new, valid password using the "Forgot password" feature.

 ### Strict types for PHP API